Guide to Using IRS Taxpayer Advocate Services

 Request a Free Tax Analysis & Consult Get Started

-Tax debt attorneys, enrolled agents, and Certified Public Accountants (CPAs) can all help you deal with the IRS.
+Tax liability attorneys, enrolled agents, and Certified Public Accountants (CPAs) can all help you deal with the IRS.
 Depending on your situation, they can help you mitigate disputes, amend your return, apply for relief on fees and interest, work out a tax settlement, set up payments, and more.
 Although these professionals assess a fee for their services, they usually end up saving you money in the long run.
 To learn more, contact us today to talk about your tax troubles.